nonenonenonenonenonenonenonenonenonenonenonenonenonenonenonenone

 With so few wolves, each member of a pack is important.

-Restoring Mexican gray wolves will restore an important ecological player to the Southwest's wild areas.
-To ensure they thrive in the wild, the U.S. Fish and Wildlife Service must give Mexican wolves a distinct listing for higher protection, develop a new, scientifically valid Recovery Plan, and keep wolves in the wild.
+Restoring Mexican gray wolves will restore an important ecological player to the Southwest’s wild areas.
+To ensure they thrive in the wild, the U.S. Fish and Wildlife Service must give Mexican wolves higher protections, release new wolves from captivity, and keep wolves in the wild.